- SailGP Season 2 Winner with Australia

 Sailing runs deep in the family, with both his father and his grandfather being keen yachtsmen.
 His parents would take him out on their boat as a baby and strap his moses basket to the deck; he spent a lot of his early childhood afloat and took to the helm from the age of 5.
 Hutton sailed in his first world championships in Tasmania in 1995 and came fifth, which gave him the appetite to achieve more.

 Hutton made his America's Cup debut in 2012, with the Italian entry, ‘Prada Luna Rossa Challenge’ taking home two America’s Cup World Series wins (2011/12 and 2015/16).
-Following this he spent time in Bermuda for seven months with the British Challenger for the 35th America’s Cup, which included winning the America’s Cup World Series and reaching the semi-final stages of the AC Challenger Series.
+Following this, he joined the British Challenger for the 35th America’s Cup, which included winning the America’s Cup World Series and reaching the semi-final stages of the AC Challenger Series.

-Hutton returned to the INEOS UK Team, to compete in the 36th America's Cup in Auckland, where they reached the final of the Challenger Series.
+Hutton returned to the INEOS UK Team to compete in the 36th America's Cup in Auckland, where they reached the final of the Challenger Series.